NDighe18/NDighe18/README.md

 - 👋 Hi, I’m Nandini Dighe.
 - 👀  I am deeply passionate about exploring and mastering current technologies.
-With a keen interest in data science and analytics, I aspire to leverage my academic background and hands-on experience to excel in the dynamic field of data.
+My current skill set includes Front-end tech stack like HTML,CSS,JS,React along with problem solving skills in languages like Java.
+With a keen interest in the field of data , I am also learning different skills required in Data Analytics.

 <!---